Tulsa International Airport: Opening

 The initial municipal airport was financed with a so-called "stud horse note", a promissory note like those used by groups of farmers or horse breeders who would collectively underwrite the purchase of a promising stud horse.
 The note would be retired with the stud fees paid for use of the horse.
 In the case of the Tulsa airport, the note would be paid from airport fees.
-Using this vehicle, Skelly obtained signatures from several prominent Tulsa businessmen put up $172,000 to buy 390 acre for a municipal airport.
+Using this vehicle, Skelly obtained signatures from several prominent Tulsa businessmen who put up $172,000 to buy 390 acre for a municipal airport.
 It opened July 3, 1928.
 The city of Tulsa purchased the airport, then named Tulsa Municipal Airport, in 1929, and put its supervision under the Tulsa Park Board.
 Charles W. Short was appointed Airport Director in 1929, and remained in this position until 1955.

 The first terminal building was a one-story wood and tar paper structure that looked like a warehouse.
 The landing strips and taxiways were mown grass.
 Still, it handled enough passengers in 1930 for Tulsa to claim that it had the busiest airport in the world.
 The Tulsa Municipal Airport handled 7,373 passengers in February 1930 and 9,264 in April.
 This outpaced Croydon Airport, Berlin Tempelhof Airport, and Paris Le Bourget Airport for those months.
 Braniff Airways stopped at Tulsa on its original route between Chicago and Wichita Falls, and TWA stopped at Tulsa on its original route between Columbus and Los Angeles.
 Later in the 1930s, Tulsa became a stop on the American Airlines Chicago-Dallas route.

-In 1932 the city opened a more elegant Art Deco terminal topped with a control tower.
-It was designed by Frederick V. Kershner, a lead architect working for Leon B. Senter.
+In 1932 the city opened a more elegant Art Deco terminal topped with a control tower, designed by Frederick V. Kershner, a lead architect working for Leon B. Senter.
 The structure was masonry with rounded corners, resulting in a futuristic appearance.
 Charles Short decorated the inside walls with a collection of early aviation photographs.